 I especially love the white ones, which blend well against dark surfaces; they don’t skip or smudge.
-Hence, I recommend these markers if you’re looking for the best graffiti markers for black book pages, canvas, or fabric.
+Hence, I recommend these markers if you’re looking for the markers for black book pages, canvas, or fabric.

 The black paint pens also don’t fall short of their performance, and they deliver bold and solid colors that are useful for detail painting, outlining, and filling large areas.
 I find this very significant since black is one of the dominant and basic colors ever used.

 In addition to that, the 2-3mm bullet nibs are reliable for writing or drawing with better precision and control.

 Since they have round medium tips, I think these markers can minimize errors, making it much easier to draw, write, or color whatever surface you’re working on.

 Impressively, these versatile markers are compatible with various surface types, including wood, glass, leather, plastic, stone, metal, and concrete.

 Besides that, these markers are non-toxic, which are ideal for all ages or when you’re working with students or young kids.
 Plus, the markers are easy to use due to their pump design that dispenses ink smoothly.